pytorch/pytorch/SECURITY.md

 For performance reasons, none of the PyTorch Distributed primitives (including c10d, RPC, and TCPStore) include any authorization protocol and will send messages unencrypted.
 They accept connections from anywhere, and execute the workload sent without performing any checks.
 Therefore, if you run a PyTorch Distributed program on your network, anybody with access to the network can execute arbitrary code with the privileges of the user running PyTorch.

 ## CI/CD security principles
+_Audience_: Contributors and reviewers, especially if modifying the workflow files/build system.

 PyTorch CI/CD security philosophy is based on finding a balance between open and transparent CI pipelines while keeping the environment efficient and safe.